nikhilnair31/The-Mass/README.md

 ## Done

+[x] Added the vents inbto the room
+[x] Added some window sections into the room
 [x] Add interaction system to throw
 [x] Add interaction system to drop
 [x] Add interaction system to pickup